 SECTION 22.
 BOARD ADOPTION.
-This rule was approved and adopted by the State of Wisconsin Natural Resources Board on [DATE].
+This rule with germane modifications was approved and adopted by the State of Wisconsin Natural Resources Board on [DATE].

--
+Dated at Madison, Wisconsin

 STATE OF WISCONSIN

 DEPARTMENT OF NATURAL RESOURCES

 BY

 For Preston D. Cole, Secretary